kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

 There is now one small but important feature in Stylus — `selector()`.
 While you can construct complex selectors in Stylus by using nested blocks, interpolations, mixins and other things, you couldn't **get** the compiled selector, they only existed in the compiled CSS.

-But now, using `selector()` function that returns the current compiled selector, you could do a lot of useful things, like check the selector for something using the `match()` function, or use it for something else.
+But now, using `selector()` function that returns the currently compiled selector, you could do a lot of useful things, like check the selector for something using the `match()` function, or use it for something else.
 It is already very useful, and it would become even more so in future releases.

 As an example, you can take this small chunk of code: